Sue Kelly: 2006 election

 Kelly was endorsed by the League of Conservation Voters, an environmental advocacy group.
 Her score of 92% was the highest among any Republican Member of Congress in 2006.
 Kelly had earned a 17% score from the LCV in 2005, but attributed that score to the many missed votes that came in the several days she was absent due to a death in the family.

 Kelly stated she was an "independent voice" in Congress, but the Times Herald Record noted that in 25 of the closest House votes during her last session, Kelly sided with the Republican leadership 24 of those times.

 In 2006, comedian Stephen Colbert invited Kelly to an interview for his "Better Know a District" segment on The Colbert Report.
 Upon Kelly's refusal, Colbert interviewed Kelly's challenger, John Hall.
 Colbert took credit for Hall's election win on the November 8, 2006, edition of The Colbert Report.

 Ratings from special interest groups

 Kelly was a member of The Republican Majority For Choice, Republicans for Choice, The Wish List, The Republican Main Street Partnership, and Republicans for Environmental Protection.
-She received an average score of 30% from NARAL from 1994 to 2005, and an average of 71% from 2000–2005.
+She received an average score of 30% from NARAL from 1994 to 2005, and an average of 71% from 2000 to 2005.
 Her Sierra Club rating of 63% was 8th highest among Republicans during her congressional career, and 159th overall in the House.
 Some seniors advocacy groups have questioned her votes on Social Security and Medicare.
 The Sierra Club chose to endorse her competitor in 2006.
 She has a lifetime rating of 64% from the American Conservative Union demonstrating a moderate to conservative voting record.